TheForgottened/computer-science-engineering/SO2/README.md

 # Sistemas Operativos 2

-Also known as Operating Systems 2.
+Also known as Operative Systems 2.

 Don't worry, it's easier than it seems.
 In the beginning it's weird but you'll get used to it.
 I hope you come to like TCHAR!